AshwinKumar-Saveetha/EX-2-prompt-engineering-/README.md

-# EX-2-prompt-engineering-Comparative Analysis of different types of Prompting patterns and explain with Various Test scenerios
+# EXP 5: Comparative Analysis of Naïve Prompting versus Basic Prompting Using ChatGPT Across Various Test Scenarios

-Experiment:
+# Aim:
-Test and compare how different pattern models respond to various prompts (broad or unstructured) versus basic prompts (clearer and more refined) across multiple scenarios.
+To test how ChatGPT responds to naïve prompts (broad or unstructured) versus basic prompts (clearer and more refined) across multiple scenarios, analyzing the quality, accuracy, and depth of the generated responses.
+# Algorithm:
+Define two prompt types: naïve (broad) and basic (clear, structured).

+Create multiple test scenarios targeting creative, factual, summarizing, and comparative tasks.

+For each scenario, input both naïve and basic prompts into ChatGPT and record the responses.

-     Analyze the quality, accuracy, and depth of the generated responses.
+Compare outputs based on quality, accuracy, and depth.

+Analyze findings to determine the impact of prompt clarity on ChatGPT’s performance.

 # OUTPUT
 ### Purpose:
 To test and compare how two large language models — ChatGPT and Gemini — respond to different prompting patterns, specifically examining their behavior when given broad (unstructured) versus refined (clear) prompts, across different prompt styles.
-### Prompt Type 1: Intuition Behind Prompts
+## Prompt Type 1: Intuition Behind Prompts
 ### Prompt A (Broad):
 "Tell me something interesting."
 ### ChatGPT: